Synchronization in Electric Power Networks with Inherent Heterogeneity Up to 100% Inverter-Based Renewable Generation: Results

-This paper studies inherent synchronization in electric power systems with high levels of inverter-based generation, near 100\%.
-This is a dynamic problem whose impetus is to understand whether a system remains stable following a disturbance.
-Ensuring synchronization in electric power systems is pivotal because the lack thereof will lead to sustained spontaneous oscillations and a loss of stability after any disturbance \cite{loparo1985probabilistic}.
-Synchronization in a power system can be interpreted as a stable state when the pace of evolution of the electric angle of all generators across the system is identical; in a power system with $n$ generators, it can be mathematically described by:
+Electric power networks are one of the most complex dynamical networks ever engineered, and ensuring their synchronization is pivotal because the lack thereof may result in any disturbance yielding sustained oscillations and a loss of stability \cite{loparo1985probabilistic}.
+Synchronization in a power network can be interpreted as a stable state when the pace of evolution of the electric angle in all generators across the network is identical; in a power network with $n$ generators, it can be mathematically described by:

-where $\delta_i$ represents the electric angle\footnote{the dot notation indicates the time derivative; $\dot{x} = \tfrac{d}{dt} x$} of the $i$-th generator and $\omega_{sync}$ is the synchronized speed.
-The synchronized operation of generators guarantees that the flow of electric power across the system remains stable and yields a homogeneous frequency at all nodes; i.e., a system frequency ($f \approx (2\pi)^{-1} \omega_{sync}$).
-In real-world instances, this system frequency is continuously fluctuating within a small, stable equilibria as a result of numerous slight perturbations but can be approximated as a quasi-steady state system frequency due to the boundedness of the deviations.
-Instabilities have been observed in power systems' synchronized frequency on several occasions over the past half century leading to interruptions of power delivery \cite{pourbeik2006anatomy, larsson2004black, venkatasubramanian2004analysis, yamashita2009analysis, muir2004final, ENTSOincident}.
-Most recently, the European continental power system experienced a loss of synchronization on Jan 8, 2021 \cite{ENTSOincident}, as shown in Fig. \ref{fig:European_event}.
+where $\delta_i$ represents the position of the electric angle of the $i$th generator and $\omega_{sync}$ is the synchronized speed.
+The dot notation indicates the time derivative; $\dot{x} = \tfrac{d}{dt} x$.
+The synchronized operation of generators guarantees that the flow of electric power across the network remains stable and yields a homogeneous frequency at all nodes; i.e., a network frequency ($f \approx (2\pi)^{-1} \omega_{sync}$).
+Instabilities have been observed in power networks synchronized frequency on several occasions over the past half century leading to an interruption of power delivery \cite{pourbeik2006anatomy, larsson2004black, venkatasubramanian2004analysis, yamashita2009analysis, muir2004final, ENTSOincident}.
+Most recently, the European continental power network experienced a loss of synchronization on Jan 8, 2021 \cite{ENTSOincident}, as shown in Fig. 1.